mintlu8/colorthis/README.md

 ### Parenthesised Expressions

-Currently we do not touch this aside from validating the number of expressions.
+Currently we do not modify the expression or provide type conversion, aside from validating the number of expressions, and providing default alpha value if needed.

 ### Splat Syntax